hsleonis/ios-icon-splash-screen/README.md

-# iOS app Icon & Launch screen generator
+# iOS App Icon & Launch Screen Generator

 Create bulk image thumbnails or scale to eaxct size instantly with PHP and the awesome GD library.
 GD library is builtin with most PHP build.
 To make sure, use `phpinfo()`.